kebaldwi/DNAC-TEMPLATES/LABS/LAB-1-Wired-Automation/module1b-dhcp-svr.md

                   K4 = HTTP (default)
                   K5 = HTTPS

-Ixxx.xxx.xxx.xxx; IP address or hostname of the Cisco Catalyst Center controller (following a
+Ixxx.xxx.xxx.xxx; IP address or hostname of the Catalyst Center controller (following a
                   capital letter i).
 In this example, the IP address is 198.18.129.100.

-Jxxxx             Port number to use to connect to the Cisco Catalyst Center controller.
+Jxxxx             Port number to use to connect to the Catalyst Center controller.
                   In this example, the port number is 80.
 The default is port 80 for HTTP and port 443 for HTTPS.
 ```